petermonky/minecraft-peggle/README.md

 ### Unit Tests
 The XCode project includes unit tests for the models and view models of the application.
-Refer to the project for more information.
+Refer to the project files for more information.

 ### Integration Tests